EmilioGarzia/Cartoonizer/README.md

 This is an educational project aimed at showcasing the main advantages of parallel computing using the CUDA framework (GP-GPU).
 To this end, we developed two different versions of the same program (written in `C++`): one implements a sequential approach (CPU), while the other leverages the CUDA framework (GPU) to apply parallelization.

-Below a summary of the main objectives:
+Below, a summary of the main objectives:

 - Implementing the K-means algorithm in `CUDA C++`.
 - Developing a sequential version of the same code.